 If you’re looking for age-appropriate videos on history, science, or language arts, look no further.
 Free School covers these topics and more in a way that’s perfect for younger learners.

-Explore all the best science topics, with videos that aim to answer the eternal kid question: “Why?”
-You’ll also find experiments and our favorite series: playground science.
+Explore all the best science topics, with videos that aim to answer the eternal kid question “Why?”
+You’ll also find experiments and our favorite series: Playground Science.

 This is another one of those YouTube channels for kids that covers a bit of just about everything.
 You’ll even find chess lessons for kids!

-ABCMouse is well-known as a terrific program for early learners.
+ABCMouse is well known as a terrific program for early learners.
 Their channel includes educational songs, crafts and activities, and more.

-Middle and High School YouTube Channels
+Middle and High School Educational YouTube Channels

 Videos are a terrific way to engage older students on topics from science to literature to current events and beyond.
 These educational YouTube channels cover it all.

-This channel was created by created by Joe Hanson, Ph.D., who describes himself as “a curious group of atoms in a very curious universe.”
+This channel was created by Joe Hanson, Ph.D., who describes himself as “a curious group of atoms in a very curious universe.”
 His videos cover everything from “Does My Dog Know What I’m Thinking?” to “My Date With a Giant Pacific Octopus.”

 This channel aims to take facts of all kinds and turn them into engaging and intriguing videos.
 Watch stories of incredible people, events, and mysteries.
 There’s a new video nearly every day, so the variety is practically endless.